mandatedisrael/0g-kit/README.md

 # 0G Kit - Simplified SDK for 0G Decentralized AI Network

 A lightweight, developer-friendly SDK that makes it easy to interact with the 0G decentralized AI network.
-Go from 50+ lines of complex setup to just 2 lines of code!
+Go from + lines of complex setup to just 2 lines of code!

-## 🚀 Quick Start
+## 📦 What's Included
+- ✅ **Simple 2-line setup** - instant and easy integration into any project!
+- ✅ **Automatic retries** - Built-in resilience for network issues
+- ✅ **Balance management** - Easy deposit/withdraw operations without worrying about the technicalities
+- ✅ **Multiple AI models** - Support for All providers on 0G inference!
+- ✅ **TypeScript support** - Full type definitions included
+- ✅ **Error handling** - Clear, actionable error messages
+- ✅ **Logging** - Configurable logging for debugging
+- ✅ **Timeout protection** - Prevents hanging requests

 ### Installation